KathrotiyaPrushti/22IT058_Summer_Internship/README.md

 ## Summary of Week-4
 - Successfully completed the project, presented it, and received valuable feedback.

-## Problems Faced Post-Internship

-- After the internship ended on 30th June, I encountered billing issues due to active services.
-- Contacted John Doe and AWS support to resolve the issues, ensuring all services were terminated properly.

 ## 🤝 Connect with Me

 - LinkedIn: https://www.linkedin.com/in/prushti-kathrotiya-381047252/